MasterTomNL/mastertomnl-domain-sheet/README.md

-# FoundryVTT Domain character sheet for 5E
+# FoundryVTT Domain character sheet for pre-Intrigue 5E

 How to use:
 * Install the module through the Add-on Module interface.